wpekaclub/wplocalplus-lite/README.txt

 Yes it is.
 You can network activate the plugin or activate per site where you need to make the business directory.

 == Changelog ==

+= 1.4.5 =
+Fix: Fixed plugin code as per WP standards and PHPCS.

 = 1.4.4 =
 Fix: Fixed vulnerability issue for analytics within the plugin.